What’s really eating into your team’s time?

 Takt time helps manufacturers by showing them how often they need to produce an item to meet customer demand.
 They can plan and use resources more efficiently by breaking this demand into smaller, manageable parts or dividing the overall task into discrete, achievable sections.
 For example, a company can use Takt time to determine the number of employees and equipment required to produce units at the required rate.

-Takt time also helps manufacturers manage their workforce.
+Takt time also helps floor managers manage their workforce.
 By knowing how much work is needed to meet customer demand, they can schedule and assign tasks more effectively to avoid overburdening or underutilizing employees.
+This practice also helps middle managers free up time to think of and make processes better—something they aren’t able to do when they’re busy fixing mistakes or stuck in unnecessary meetings.

 With Takt time, manufacturers can establish a consistent pace of production that enables them to focus on quality control at each stage, helping identify and address defects early on in the process.
 It also allows for timely and thorough testing of each unit for high-quality products.